oleks/tmpdir.py/README.md

 or
 [defer](https://web.archive.org/web/20160419202839/http://blog.golang.org/defer-panic-and-recover)
 statement), there is ill support for this across language barriers.
-Besides, most programming languages have a hard time offering a security barrier like the one that a comes by merely spawning off a subprocess.
+Besides, most programming languages have a hard time offering a barrier like the one offered by a good old subprocess.

 [tmpdir](tmpdir) leverages the widely accessible process abstraction instead.